mikeger/blog/presentations/build_time/build_time.md

 → Close your eyes and imagine
 → Your day is starting
-→ Ray of sun is on your work desk
+→ The sun is on your work desk
 → The project is open, and you know exactly what you need to do → You do the changes and run the project
 → In a snap, your app is launched <!-- and you can see the results of your work -->